Thanushri03/CrimeSpotter-AI/README.md

 # CrimeSpotter-AI

 📌 Overview
-Smart-Anomaly-Detection is an AI-powered surveillance monitoring tool that performs:
+CrimeSpotter-AI is an AI-powered surveillance monitoring tool that performs:

 Automated anomaly detection using CNN-based deep learning models trained on diverse surveillance scenarios.
 The system classifies video frames as normal activities or various types of security threats including violence, theft, accidents, and dangerous events.